- 6 hours ago

-He was ultimately beaten to Chelsea by the Todd Boehly-Clearlake consortium, whose big was considered to be around the same magnitude.
+He was ultimately beaten to Chelsea by the Todd Boehly-Clearlake consortium, whose bid was considered to be around the same magnitude.

 What other clubs does Ratcliffe own?

-Should Ratcliffe be successful in his bid for Chelsea, he would add to a portfolio of football clubs that is already a couple strong.
+When Ratcliffe has added Man Utd to a portfolio of football clubs that is already a couple strong.

 The Ineos boss initially invested in Swiss outfit Lausanne in 2017 but that has proven to be an unsuccessful venture, with the club bouncing between the Super League and the second tier.

 Subsequently, he bought a controlling stake in Ligue 1 outfit Nice.
-This has gone more smoothly, with the Allianz Riviera side fighting for Champions League qualification this season, although they have yet to hit such a height.
+This has gone more smoothly, with the Allianz Riviera side fighting for Champions League qualification this season, although they have yet to reach the group stages under his stewardship.

 He has not poured his wealth into either of these clubs.